-One evening recently I had a vivid experience of the intellect’s role in sādhanā as I was walking on the grounds of Shree Muktananda Ashram.
+One spring evening I had a vivid experience of the intellect’s role in sādhanā as I was walking on the grounds of Shree Muktananda Ashram.
 The breezes were gentle, and the sky seemed to expand with its sunset colors.
 I glanced to my left and saw a deer grazing just a few paces away.
 I paused so I wouldn’t startle this creature, and it looked up at me with its big brown eyes.

-I gazed back into the eyes of the deer, recalling something Gurumayi said in one of her talks: although the eyes of living beings come in many shapes and sizes, the Consciousness within all these eyes is the same.
+I gazed back into the eyes of the deer, recalling something Gurumayi Chidvilasananda said in one of her talks: although the eyes of living beings come in many shapes and sizes, the Consciousness within all these eyes is the same.

 The remembrance of Gurumayi’s teaching brought me to a deeper stillness.
 Although I was still looking at the deer, my field of awareness expanded inwardly, into a still space behind my eyes.
 After a few minutes, I continued my walk, savoring the glimpse of the Consciousness I had shared with this gentle animal.

 Over the next few days on the Ashram grounds, I had encounters with other creatures—two chipmunks, a cardinal, a hummingbird—in which I became momentarily aware that the same Seer looking through my eyes was looking back at me through these other sets of eyes.

 Gurumayi has often taught us that in order to experience the universal Truth, we have to be aware, we have to wake up.
-Gurumayi speaks about how, in the scriptures of India, the sages describe the limited individual as being asleep.
-What this means is spiritually asleep—to be ignorant, incognizant of the principle that is unchanging in ourselves and the universe.
+Gurumayi speaks about how, in the scriptures of India, the sages describe the limited individual as being asleep—that is, ignorant of their true nature.